aquasecurity/kube-bench/README.md

 - Your PR is more likely to be accepted if it includes tests.
 (We have not historically been very strict about tests, but we would like to improve this!).
 - You're welcome to submit a draft PR if you would like early feedback on an idea or an approach.
 - Happy coding!

-## License Agreement

-This entire project comes with a Apache License, Version 2.0.
-Kindly read it [here](LICENSE)